openordu/ordu-11ty/src/posts/naming-the-project.md

 _celticpaganism.org_ is most appropriate to the [goals](../goals.md) of the project.

-I often question the extent to which I want to link the open clan, the Ó Déisí, and the bushiness of clan dynamics to all of this but each time I try to think about how it may be separate, feel like I'm embarking on an exercise in super colonial gymnastics.
-A culture cannot be separated from its people.
-So this project, while it can be use by clanless people or even other clans, groves, or covens, this work cannot be separated from [Ó Déisí](/posts/letter-mission.html) people because this open source effort represents the building of a culture which is always done naturally within a clan context, within the context of the people who are drawn together by its shared practice.
+I often reflect on the connection between the open clan, the Ó Déisí, and the dynamics of clan life in relation to this project.
+Considering any attempt to separate them feels like engaging in colonial gymnastics.
+It is important to acknowledge that culture cannot be separated from its people.
+While this project is open for use by individuals, groves, covens, and other clans, it is deeply intertwined with the [Ó Déisí](/posts/letter-mission.html) people.
+The open-source effort of this project represents the organic development of a culture that naturally emerges within the context of a clan, with individuals who are drawn together by a shared practice.

 > A culture cannot be separated from its people.